fpellanda/objvent/README.md

 ## Abstract

-Keep your objectspace synchronized in ruby, rails and javascript with hightspeed.
+Keep your objectspace synchronized in ruby, rails and javascript with highspeed.
 And the best, you can trigger events on objects and listen to them on server and client side!

 ## Rails 3.1 setup